 It builds confidence.

 As I said in the intro, I thought my first BODYATTACK class would be my last class but that’s not the case.
 Even in the heat, I make it through and I can’t say it’s gotten easier as time has gone on but it has become more manageable.
 That’s a major confidence booster and I feel like I can tackle anything now!
+This is one of my favorite BODYATTACK benefits — feeling better about yourself and what you’re capable of doing.

 It torches calories.